 - Unfortunately, it is beyond our budget.

 These are some of the replies I got after offering my quote on a few translation projects.
-If you’re offering a service and applying jobs, you’ve probably heard of these words.
-In the translation business, it is inevitable that a client will find someone who can provide their service with a lower price than you can offer cause there are handful of translators out there.
+If you’re offering a service and applying for jobs, you’ve probably heard of these words.
+In the translation business, it is inevitable that a client will find someone who can provide their service at a lower price than you can offer cause there are a handful of translators out there.
 And when this happens, the client is likely to ask you for a lower bid.

 As a freelancer, it may be difficult to negotiate your prices because you have spent time and resources developing your resume as well as marketing your business in order to land that particular project.
-But in fact, it’s in your best interest to think about how you value such a request, because if you consider it as a real challenge, it’ll make you more accurate when delivering the final quote.
+But in fact, it’s in your best interest to think about how you value such a request because if you consider it as a real challenge, it’ll make you more accurate when delivering the final quote.

-In this post I’d like to share some thoughts on how you should put the price of a translation project in perspective and answer your clients when they ask you for a lower price.
+In this post, I’d like to share some thoughts on how you should put the price of a translation project in perspective and answer your clients when they ask you for a lower price.

 First, learn the market value of your skill